 Mueller continued, “these sites get link-spammed quite a bit, and because of that, we ignore a ton of the links on those sites.
 Ideally, they should just nofollow all of those links instead of us having to ignore them.”

-Matt Cutts: Google Treats Links the same.
+Matt Cutts: Google Treats Links all the same.
 They use PageRank, not the type of domain.

-In January 2010, Matt Cutts was asked about how Google rates links from Twitter and Facebook.
+In January 2010, Matt Cutts asked how Google rates links from Twitter and Facebook.

-In his reply, Cutts stated that “links don’t really matter whether they come from a .gov or an .edu.”
-Cutts made the point that they treat all links the same by looking at “how reputable those links are”, not where they come from.
+In his reply, Cutts stated that “links don’t really matter whether they come from a .gov or a .edu.”
+Cutts made the point that they treat all links the same by looking at “how reputable those links are”.